 I'm Danielle.
 I am a wife and a mother to two strong daughters.
 We live in the small town of Dayton, Maine which is just outside the Saco/Biddeford area.
 I grew up here, and now I'm raising my children here.
 I'm also a full time college student (yup, I'm a 30 year old college student).
-I always have a lot on my plate, and honestly I can only say I'm doing my best.
-99% of the time I'm forgetting something (usually the bread) and if I didn't have a planner AND my iPhone calendar, my life would be absolute chaos but I'm ok with that.
-I love my family fiercely and one of my personal goals is to give myself some grace.
+I am constantly juggling a thousand things and if I didn't have a planner AND my iPhone calendar, my life would be absolute chaos but I'm ok with that.
+I often joke that if at the end of the day if everyone has been fed and tucked into bed, it's been a successful day and it's true.

 I was first introduced to photography by my grandfather.
 He loved photography.
 I spent many afternoons with him on his farm taking pictures together.
 Him with his SLR and me, with my 99 cent disposable camera.
 We would talk about how cool it would be to be a photographer for National Geographic.
 Traveling the world, pursuing our truest passions.
 We lost him last summer and it was the most profound loss I’ve yet to experience.
 I love that I have pictures of us together to look back on and now anytime I’m shooting, I feel especially connected to him.